thiippal/running-courses-at-csc/README.md

 ```
 sh build.sh pb-jupyter-nlp
 ```
 Building the Dockerfile from scratch can take a long time.
-Subsequent builds are faster thanks to cached steps.
+Later builds are faster due to cached steps.

+---
+Note that if you have built multiple Docker images, you can easily run out of space on a standard Pouta instance, which has an 80GB disk.
+Use `df -h` to check the available disk space and if necessary, use `docker system prune` to clear build cache, dangling images, etc.

+---

 ### 8. Upload the Docker image on the Rahti platform